E15dev/XeTracker/readme.md

 # welcome
-this is XeTracker project
+this is XeTracker project<br>
-probably only tracker software made to work in tty mode
+probably only tracker software made to work in tty mode<br>

+on start you probably need to run
+`chmod +x editor.py p2f.py player.py clean.sh count.py sg/build.sh` so you can execute these things

 # files
 `clean.sh` - remove all stuff generated when running + test.xetrp<br>